 People with a poorly differentiated “self” depend so heavily on the acceptance and approval of others that either they quickly adjust what they think, say, and do to please others or they dogmatically proclaim what others should be like and pressure them to conform.
 Bullies depend on approval and acceptance as much as chameleons, but bullies push others to agree with them rather than their agreeing with others.
 Disagreement threatens a bully as much as it threatens a chameleon.
 An extreme rebel is a poorly differentiated person too, but he pretends to be a “self” by routinely opposing the positions of others.

 Every human society has its well-differentiated people, poorly differentiated people, and people at many gradations between these extremes.
 Consequently, the families and other groups that make up a society differ in the intensity of their emotional interdependence depending on the differentiation levels of their members.
-The more intense the interdependence, the less the group’s capacity to adapt to potentially stressful events without a marked escalation of chronic anxiety.
-Everyone is subject to problems in his work and personal life, but less differentiated people and families are vulnerable to periods of heightened chronic anxiety which contributes to their having a disproportionate share of society’s most serious problems.
+The more intense the interdependence, the less a group’s capacity to adapt to potentially stressful events without a marked escalation of chronic anxiety.
+Everyone is subject to problems in his work and personal life, but greater vulnerability of less differentiated people and families to periods of heightened chronic anxiety contributes to their having a disproportionate share of society’s most serious problems.

 The example of the Michael, Martha, Amy triangle reflects how a lack of differentiation of self plays out in a family unit; in their case, a moderately differentiated unit.
 (Triangles example ) The description that follows is of how this triangle would play out if Michael, Martha, and Amy were more differentiated people.